barrymoore/cirque/README.md

 # cirque

-A set of libraries and tools written in Perl for hacking text data.
+A set of tools written in Perl for hacking text data.